 Interesting color comparison chart for what people with colorblindness will see. #ColorIsRelative pic.twitter.com/uIy0NJE0ND

-— It Was All A Dream (@chrisota) July 1, 2015
+— Chris Ota (@chrisota) July 1, 2015

 There are three types of color blindness:

-- Deuteranopia: where people confuse red and green, but also have difficulties distinguishing some gray, purple, and blue-green colors.
+- Deuteranopia: people confuse red and green, but also have difficulties distinguishing some gray, purple, and blue-green colors.

 Three Ways to Improve Accessibility

-- Reference items in your design by function, not by color.
 Avoid labeling forms with instructions to fill out the fields in red.
-Or telling visitors to select the blue button.

-- Increase color contrast.
-An important key to design is effective use of contrast.
-Increase legibility with good color contrast.
 If you can make your design work in gray scale, chances are it will work when you add color.

 When you use colors that are similar in hue, a person with color blindness may not be able to tell them apart.
-Using the online ColorBrewer tool, you can select color schemes that are color blind safe.

-- Don’t rely on color coding alone.
-Use a combination of color with texture or a pattern; it provides people two pieces of information to understand your map, chart, or infographic guides.
+Use a combination of color with texture or a pattern.
+It provides people with two pieces of information to understand your map, chart, or infographic.

 For people who are color blind, using colors alone on a chart means they can’t distinguish the difference between your color guides.